ronitrex/ARMLEG/readme.md

 ### Sign-extend and Shift Left 2

 The Instruction Memory is read in chunks of 32-bits, whereas the CPU instruction is of 64 bits.
-The sign extension unit has the 32-bit instruction as input that selects a 9-bit for *load* and *store* or a 19-bit field for *compare and branch on zero* that is sign-extended into a 64-bit result appearing on the output.
+The sign extension unit has the 32-bit instruction as input.
+From that, it selects a 9-bit for *load* and *store* or a 19-bit field for *compare and branch on zero*.
+It is then sign-extended into a 64-bit result appearing on the output.

 To read a 32-bit instruction, 4 program counters per instruction are required.
 Each program counter corresponds to each byte being read.
 The program counter is therefore incremented by 4 at a time.
 If the bits are shifted to the left by 2, which is similar to multiplying by 4, the program counter required for the instruction to be processed can be obtained.
 Example: Instruction 4 will start at Program Counter 16.